Bitcoin Hash Rate

 | Antminer S21 Pro | Jul 2024 | 234 TH/s | 15 J/TH |

-Hash rate lags price, not the other way around.
+Hash rate lags price — it does not lead it.
 Fantazzini and Kolodin's 2020 study Does the Hashrate Affect the Bitcoin Price? finds unidirectional Granger-causality from price to hashrate in their second sub-sample (December 2017 to February 2020); their first sub-sample (August 2016 to December 2017) shows neither direction as significant.
 The popular hash-rate-is-bullish narrative, which treats hash-rate ATHs as a leading indicator for price, has weak empirical footing.
+Hardware is ordered after price rises, installed months later, and capitulates after price falls — the causality runs the wrong way for forecasting.

 Frequently asked